 If you are traveling internationally on your own, you’ll need to obtain a gun permit to legally carry your firearms and ammunition into other countries.
 These can take months to obtain, so start working on this early!
 The best resource is the local organizer of the event you are attending or coach for the club where the training camp is happening.
 They will be familiar with the local laws and know what governmental agencies to contact.

-Changing a gun permit after it is issued can be extremely difficult.
+Changing a gun permit after it is issued can be difficult.
 Be sure you bring the exact firearms, ammunition, and any other items listed on your permit.
 Double-check this before leaving for the airport.

 Do not hand over your firearm and permit to someone else and assume they will be able to get it into or out of another country for you.
 This puts them in a difficult position with the local authorities should any questions be asked.
 The permit is specific to the person, dates of travel, and often the exact arriving and departing flights.